timescale/docs/use-timescale/ha-replicas/high-availability.md

 Compute failures are by far the most common types of failures (>90%).
 That said, sometimes the disk hardware can fail, although this is very uncommon.
-In the event of a storage failure, Timescale Cloud automatically performs a full recovery from backup.
+In the event of a storage failure, Timescale automatically performs a full recovery from backup.
 You can learn more about backup and recovery [here] [backup-recovery].

 <Highlight type="note">
-Timescale Cloud offers different tools to help improve the availability of services, but also needs help from the user.
+Timescale offers different tools to help improve the availability of services, but also needs help from the user.
 We recommend that Cloud users follow best practices to avoid situations like consistently maxing out CPU usage.
 These practices can result in worst-case